To install the Cisco Prime

 If the regional cluster can ping the IP address that the local cluster sees as the IP address on its network interface, then

-no additional steps are required.
-However, in the event that the regional cluster is not local to the OpenStack cloud on which
+no additional steps are necessary.
+However, in the event that the regional cluster is not local to the OpenStack cloud on

-the local cluster is running, and the local cluster has a floating address in addition to a fixed address, then the regional
+which the local cluster is running, and the local cluster has a floating address in addition to a fixed address, then the

-cluster's configuration for the local cluster needs to have its IP address updated to be that of the floating address (and
+regional cluster's configuration for the local cluster needs to have its IP address updated to be that of the floating address

 large systems.
 Local clusters will absolutely need more than the 7+ GB free space available in the minimal installation.
 Regional

-clusters will probably need an additional disk space, but 2 to 4 VCPUs and 8 to 12 GB of RAM will suffice for many installations.
+clusters will probably need additional disk space, but 2 to 4 VCPUs and 6 to 8 GB of RAM will suffice for many installations.